vinodotdev/text-log-parser/README.md

 Check out the test: https://github.com/vinodotdev/text-log-parser/blob/main/tests/test_parse.rs

 To name the fields in the log, you should use `$variable_name` syntax.
-Again, see the example.
+Again, see the test.
 The parser will use the format provided to create a structure of seperators and automatically attempt to determine the delimiters.